Dionisio Gallarati

-Dionisio Gallarati (May 8, 1923 – May 13, 2019) was an Italian mathematician, who specialised in algebraic geometry.
+Dionisio Gallarati (May 8, 1923 – May 13, 2019) was an Italian mathematician, who specialized in algebraic geometry.
 He was a major influence on the development of algebra and geometry at the University of Genova.

 Life

-Born 8 May 1923 in Savona, Italy, Gallarati joined the University of Pisa in 1941.
+Born May 8th 1923 in Savona, Italy, Gallarati joined the University of Pisa in 1941.
 His studies being interrupted by the war, he received his first degree from Genova.

 He started his research career at l'Istituto Nazionale di Alta Matematica in Rome, where he was taught by Giacomo Albanese, Leonard Roth, Leonida Tonelli, E. G. Togliatti, Beniamino Segre and Francesco Severi.

 He took a post at Genova in 1947, where he stayed until he retired in 1987.

 Research

 Gallarati published 64 papers between 1951 and 1996.

 Important amongst his research was the study of surfaces in P3 with multiple isolated singularities.
 His lower bounds for maximal number of nodes of surfaces of degree n stood for a long time, and exact solutions for large n were still unknown in 2001.

 In Grassmannian geometry he extended Segre's bound "for the number of linearly independent complexes containing the curve in the Grassmannian corresponding to the tangent lines of a nondegenerate projective curve."
 He extended the results to arbitrarily dimensioned varieties' tangent spaces, to higher degree complexes, and to arbitrary curves in Grassmannians corresponding to degenerate scrolls.